acuenod111/UPEC/README.md

 # plot_pyseer.R
 This script was adapted from https://pyseer.readthedocs.io/en/master/tutorial.html#interpreting-significant-k-mers and plots the association and average effect size of all unitigs with the endpoint 'invassive infection'.
-One input file is required:
+Two input file is required:
+- gene_hits_all_825.txt: gene hits identified by pyseer (https://pyseer.readthedocs.io/en/master/) including all clinical cases (n=825)
-- gene_hits_all_825_no_ref.txt: gene hits identified by pyseer (https://pyseer.readthedocs.io/en/master/)
+- gene_hits_sign_657.txt: gene hits identified by pyseer (https://pyseer.readthedocs.io/en/master/) including only invasive cases for which a matching urine sample was available (n=657)

 # specta_preprocessing-bruker.R / specta_preprocessing-shimadzu.R
 These files pick peaks from the raw spectra, which were either generated using a mass spectrometer from Shimadzu (mzXML files) or from Bruker (fid files)
-These scripts can be run with
+These scripts can be run with:

 Rscript specta_preprocessing-shimadzu.R ./mzXml-processed_Launchpad ./Shimadzu/csv_median ./poso.tgnr.invas.csv
 Rscript specta_preprocessing-bruker.R ./fid ./Bruker/csv_median